 But as aggregate retrocession and reinsurance has moved out of favour a little and has been subject to higher and still rising pricing, this second-event industry loss trigger approach may gain a better reception from cat bond investors, given it would be easier to price and analyse.

-We understand that the Series 2020-1 Class A notes to be issued by Herbie Re Ltd. will have an initial attachment base expected loss of 2.39% and are being offered to cat bond funds and investors with coupon price guidance in a range from 8.5% to 9%.
+We understand that the Series 2020-1 Class A notes to be issued by Herbie Re Ltd. will have a base expected loss of 2.39% and are being offered to cat bond funds and investors with coupon price guidance in a range from 8.5% to 9%.

 It’s encouraging to see another new sponsor entering the catastrophe bond market, especially a company such as Fidelis that is highly respected in the market as an underwriter and a growing user of third-party reinsurance capital as well.